Arcessimus/374Project/README.md

 #Ashok
+Added picture of lab 1-3 UML
+Added lab 1-3 files
 Finalized the UML Diagram
 Took a stab at trying to implement ASM parsing

 #Derrick
 Set up the repository and the project
 Did the Readme
-Added picture of lab 1-3 UML
 Created a rough version of the project UML
 Created a test suite for all tests and for all milestone 1 tests Created a few dummy classes for unit testing purposes